Home

 What is the Conservancy?

-The Bowen Island Conservancy is committed to protecting and preserving the natural wonders of the island—from endangered coastal bluffs to inland lakes to wetlands and fens.
-Through our work and advocacy, we offer a hopeful future for our children and the amazing diversity of plant, animal, and insect species with whom we share this extraordinary place.
+Through our work and advocacy, we offer a hopeful future for future generations, and the amazing diversity of plant, animal, and insect species with whom we share this extraordinary place.

 Our work involves: